HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter_Bluey.md

 3. Talk about the emergency stop, water, fire extinguisher, fire alarm and when you should use them
 4. Open the cover.
 Mention the different parts, laser head, mirrors, lid switch for laser cut off (don't tamper with safety features)
 6. Autolevelling and manually moving the bed with bluey (note the limit switch and how a material should be placed for it)
-7. Talk about the menu and what the major buttons do but go into detail when demoing a cut.
+7. Talk about the menu and briefly mention what the buttons do but go into detail when demoing a cut.
 They don’t need to go into settings
 8. Pop open the bottom panel and show they can clean it out
 9. Mention the materials we supply and what materials are allowed
 10. Talk about the blue log book and money box.
 Mention the credit recording at the back of the book